azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

     eventhub
     ```

-17. Select Save, and Yes when prompted with the confirmation.
+20. Select Save, and Yes when prompted with the confirmation.

     ![Select save option.](media/image60.png 'Save option')

-18. Now, modify your query to add the following Power BI query.
+21. Now, modify your query to add the following Service Bus query.
 Enter or paste the following code below the first query:

+    ```sql
+    SELECT *
+    INTO [staff-notification-queue]
+    FROM eventhub
+    WHERE score < 0.1
+    ```

+22. Now, modify your query to add the following Power BI query.
+Enter or paste the following code below the Service Bus query:

     ```sql
     SELECT